Searchbreed

 English Springer Spaniels are a high-activity breed.
 Plan on 60-120 minutes of vigorous exercise per day.
 Mental stimulation (training, puzzle toys) matters as much as physical exercise.

-What health problems do English Springer Spaniels commonly have?
+What health problems do English Springer Spaniels commonly have?+

 English Springer Spaniels are most prone to: hip dysplasia, elbow dysplasia, progressive retinal atrophy, ear infections, phosphofructokinase deficiency.
 Preventive vet visits, a quality diet, and weight management reduce risk on most of these.
 Reputable breeders screen for the genetic conditions.

-Are English Springer Spaniels hard to groom?
+Are English Springer Spaniels hard to groom?+

 English Springer Spaniels need moderate grooming — brush 2-3x weekly, bathe monthly, nail trims regularly.
 Their medium coat is low-maintenance day-to-day.

-Are English Springer Spaniels good for first-time owners?
+Are English Springer Spaniels good for first-time owners?+

 English Springer Spaniels are generally suitable for first-time owners with basic commitment.
 They're friendly, playful, obedient.
 Plan for consistent training from day one.

-Ask Barkly about your English Springer Spaniel
+Ask Searchbreed about your English Springer Spaniel

 Get personalized answers about food, health, and care.